BrandonChang1/CPSC481AIsushidimsum/README.md

 Professor Hamid Ebrahimi

 ## Project Setup
 This project uses Godot 4.3.
-It can be downloaded from https://godotengine.org/download/ Open the project's folder or project.godot
+It can be downloaded from https://godotengine.org/download/ The C# compatible version is not necessary, because this project uses GDScript, not C#.
+Open the project's folder or project.godot

 ## Project Viewing, Editing, and Compiling